m.Stock by Mirae AssetOpen Demat Account

 One of the most significant expectations from the real estate sector is the revision of the affordable housing definition.
 Currently, homes priced up to ₹45 lakh are classified as affordable, but with the rise in property prices across urban India, this threshold is increasingly seen as outdated.
 The industry is urging the government to raise this threshold to ₹80 to ₹90 lakh to better reflect the current housing market dynamics.

 Industry bodies are also seeking GST rationalisation on under-construction homes, with hopes for a reduction in tax slabs for works contracts.
 According to media reports, GST rates for real estate related material and services could be lowered from 18% to a more competitive 5% to 12%.
 Such reforms would not only help reduce the cost of construction but also encourage faster completion of housing projects.
-Developers and buyers are seeking greater clarity and simplification in GST for under-construction properties, works contracts, and input credits.
-The sector has long argued that rationalising GST burdens and streamlining input tax credit rules to reduce project costs and make pricing more transparent for buyers.

-Tax Relief for Homebuyers and Investors
+Tax relief for homebuyers and investors

 Developers argue that the current affordable housing price limit is too low for today’s urban property prices and excludes many mid-income projects in big cities.
 They want the government to raise this limit so that a larger set of homes and buyers can qualify for applicable tax benefits and subsidy-linked schemes.